Archiyopp/orchard-interview/README.md

 I also added prettier to the project, which helps me stay focused on the code and not get distracted by the formatting.

-## Getting Started
+## Setup

 To run this project, you need to have [Node.js](https://nodejs.org/en/download/) and [pnpm](https://pnpm.io/installation) installed.
-Then run the following commands for a development server:
+Then run the following commands in a terminal for a development server:

 ```bash
 pnpm install